casicl/book-search/README.md

 # Book Search

-## Descriptionl
+## Description

 A full-stack app that allows users to log in (after signing up) and search for a book, then save it to their saved books list.
+Despite the effort of multiple tutors, the instructor, and the TA, the delete function does not work and no one has found why.

 ## Installation